city

 A trade secret, for example, needs NDA protection because it does not enjoy protection under patent, copyright, or trademark law.
 You can use contract law to enforce an NDA, just as you can enforce any other contract.
 You can collect money damages and perhaps even an injunction.

-What Is an NDA Used for?
+What Is an NDA Used For?

 What is an NDA used for?
 The purpose of a non-disclosure agreement (NDA) is to ensure the confidentiality of sensitive business information.
 Sensitive business information may include elements such as pricing strategies, customer lists, trade secrets, product development information, manufacturing processes, product specifications, and other information that a company has a legal right to keep confidential.